quantopian/zipline/docs/source/compute.rst

 The :mod:`zipline.modelling` module provides a framework for expressing this style of algorithm.
-Users interact with the **Compute API** by creating and registering instances of :class:`~zipline.modelling.DataSet`, :class:`~zipline.modelling.filter.Factor` and :class:`~zipline.modelling.filter.Filter`.
-Zipline converts these objects internally into a `Directed Acyclic Graph`_ representation and feeds them into a compute engine to be processed in an efficient manner.[#dasknote]
+Users interact with the **Compute API** by creating and registering instances of :class:`~zipline.modelling.filter.Filter`, :class:`~zipline.modelling.filter.Factor`, :class:`~zipline.modelling.classifier.Classifier`, which take instances of :class:`~zipline.data.dataset.DataSet` as inputs.
+Internally, Zipline converts these objects into a `Directed Acyclic Graph`_ and feeds them into a compute engine to be processed efficiently.[#dasknote]

 The Compute API is intended for use in the context of trading algorithms that screen large universes of stocks.
 It can also used standalone with Zipline,